tap1r/mongodb-scripts/Tool tips.md

 * **Packet captures**

-Capture _intersting_ traffic related to the SDAM routines:
+Capture _interesting_ traffic related to the SDAM routines and Kerberos:

 ```bash
 sudo tcpdump -s 0 port 27017 or port 53 or port 88 -w /tmp/mongodb.pcap